 If you have areas with a bit of shade, place chard, or lettuce there.
 Consider where the sun is coming from and place tall plants, like pole beans or peas, in an area where they don’t block the sun for other crops.
 Also, make sure to place them where you can comfortably build a trellis for them.

-Step Five – Calculate How Many Seeds You Need…
+Step 5 – Calculate How Many Seeds You Need…

 So you know where your lettuce is going to spend the Spring, but how many lettuce seeds do you need?

-In my Homestead Management Printable Pack that you get for free when you subscribe to my monthly newsletter there is a sheet that lists recommended vegetable spacing.
+In The Garden Workbook, there is a sheet that lists recommended vegetable spacing along with many other printables that will help you plan, manage, and record your garden.
 I use this sheet all the time even though I remember most of it by now just to make sure I plant things the right way.

 Let’s keep going with the example of the lettuce.
 Let’s say you have a 10′ long by 3′ wide garden bed that you are going to plant lettuce in.